vatsalvatsyayan/pocketllm/mongodb-service/README.md

 Dedicated microservice that owns persistence for users, chat sessions, and message history using MongoDB.
 It allows the FastAPI backend (or any other internal client) to interact with Mongo through a clean HTTP API or via direct repository imports during service composition.

-## Why a Separate Folder?

-- Mirrors the architecture diagram where the database layer is an independent responsibility.
-- Keeps Mongo-specific dependencies isolated from the core backend.
-- Provides a single place to evolve schemas, repositories, and data management tooling (migrations, seed jobs, analytics).

 ## Features

 - FastAPI service exposing `/users` and `/sessions` endpoints.